jhpyle/docassemble/_docs/users.md

 [`docassemble.webapp`] package.

 Users can log in with Facebook or Google.
 This requires obtaining API keys with those companies.
-See [configuration] for details.
+See the documentation for the [`oauth`] configuration directive for details.

 If you do not want your users to be able to log in, you can hide the Login button by setting the [`show_login`] setting in the